 Are there any side effects?
 As with any medical procedure, there are some side effects that patients should be aware of before they decide on a treatment.
 Some are common others less so.

 Commoner effects: The injection sites will have a small flare of redness around them, which usually will have disappeared by the time that they have left the clinic.
 It is also possible to have some bruising at the injection sites, especially if you are taking medicines such as aspirin or ibuprofen.

-Less common effects: A small number of people can experience slight headache for a few hours afterwards, but this is mild.
+Less common effects: A small number of people can experience slight headache for a day or so afterwards, but this is mild and short-lived.

 Who should NOT have botulinum toxin treatment?
 There is no safety information available for the use of botulinum toxin in pregnancy or breatfeeding, so ladies in either of these groups should avoid treatment.
 People with a diagnosis of Eton Lambert Syndrome (a very specific neurological problem) should not have botulinum toxin treatment.
 For all patients, suitability for treatment is an important part of the consultation process prior to treatment, we will discuss your medical history, medication etc and decide together if it is sensible and safe for this treatment to be used.